dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ~~~

-A (potentially empty) list of 2-octet fields in network order (MSB
+A list of 2-octet fields in network order (MSB first) each specifying a
-first) each specifying a DNS RRTYPE that must be for a data RRTYPE as
-described in Section 3.1 of {{!RFC6895}}.
+DNS RRTYPE that must be for a data RRTYPE as described in Section 3.1 of

-## Server Handling
+{{!RFC6895}}.

+## Client Request Processing

+DNS clients implementing this specification MUST generate packets that
+conform to the server request parsing rules described immediately below.

+The choice of when a client implementation should attempt to coalesce
+queries for multiple QTYPEs using this method is implementation specific
+and not discussed further herein.

-### Request Parsing
+## Server Request Parsing

-If MQTYPE-Query is received in any inbound DNS message with an OpCode
+If an MQTYPE-Query option is received in any inbound DNS message with an
-other than QUERY (0) the server MUST return a FORMERR response.
+OpCode other than QUERY (0) the server MUST return a FORMERR response.

 A server that receives an MQTYPE-Response option in any inbound DNS
 message MUST return a FORMERR response.